setiQuest/ML4SETI/hackathon_info/README.md

       os.mkdir(teamdata)
     ```
   * Run only one Notebook on the Enterprise cluster (There is a maximum of 10 pyspark kernels allowed on IBM Spark clusters.)

+### Data Location

+There are multiple ways of accessing the data during the hackathon.
+There are

+  * zipped `small` and `medium` primary data sets on both Spark Enterprise and PowerAI
+  * full `primary` data set on Spark Enterprise
+  * data available on Object Storage

+As such, there are different ways you can write your analysis.

+We've created these redundancies to ensure we can work around any potential problems or bottlenecks.

 ##### Use the filelists